luke-h1/covid-19-tracker/README.md

 * Simple covid-19 tracker made with Vanilla JS, HTML &amp; CSS

 # TO-DO :
+* format numbers correctly ❌
 * fix concatentation issue by clearing form after new country has been submitted  ✅
 * improve styles ✅
-* remake with bootstrap 4
+* remake with bootstrap 4 ❌

 # documentation
  * using fetch() function to get the data  & this api:  https://covid19api.com/